 - DSL still accounts for the majority of fixed broadband subscriptions.
 Fibre developments remain nascent, and so the onus is on the regulator to develop an appropriate access regime sympathetic to investment.

-- The introduction of MNP in 2011 has promoted competition in the market.
+- The introduction of FNP later in 2013 will promote competition in the fixed-line voice market.